 - Elastics (rubber bands) – These rubber bands are used to create a force to move the teeth in a particular direction.
 These are often attached to a molar band and upper ball hook.

 - Elastic ties – Available in a variety of colors, elastic ties are small rubber bands that go over the brackets in order to hold the archwire in place.

 - Springs – Using the force of a small spring, a space can be opened or closed between teeth.
 These springs go between brackets and around the archwire, and can be made of stainless steel or titanium.

-During orthodontic treatment, it is especially important to maintain good oral health.
-With the addition of brackets and wires to your mouth, food particles are more likely to get stuck, which can lead to other dental issues if proper care is not taken.
-Below are a few important tips to remember.
-If you have any questions about maintenance for your braces, please do not hesitate to contact our office.
+During treatment, it is important to maintain good oral health.
+With the addition of brackets and wires to your mouth, food particles are more likely to get stuck, which can turn into other dental issues if proper care is not taken.
+Visit